ryomakawakami/open-my-class/README.md

 M  10:35 11:05 www.github.com *
 ```

 Settings should be at the top.
 The schedule is placed below, following a double line break.
-The format should be day of week (Su M T W R F Sa), start time, end time, URL, and an optional asterisk, each separated by one or more spaces.
+The format should be day of week (M T W R F Sa Su), start time, end time, URL, and an optional asterisk, each separated by one or more spaces.
 If the asterisk is there, then that class takes priority when there are two overlapping classes.

-The user is responsible for correct input (three class times overlapping may cause the middle class to be ignored).
+The user is responsible for correct input (three class times overlapping may cause the last class to be ignored).

 The following table shows the settings: